The Preds Start Heading Down the Right Direction with Two Straight Wins - NewsBreak

 The Preds will play two road games and one home game this week.
 On Tuesday, (11/8) they will travel to Seattle (7-4-2) and on Thursday, (11/10) they will play in Colorado (6-4-3).
 Bridgestone Arena will host the Rangers (6-4-3) on Saturday (11/12).

-The post The Preds Start Heading Down the Right Direction with Two Straight Wins appeared first on Wilson County Source .
+The post The Preds Start Heading Down the Right Direction with Two Straight Wins appeared first on Cheatham County Source .

 Comments / 0